 Who remembers Freddie Owens?
 Once upon a time he was just a kid from Milwaukee, Wisconsin with a dream.
 A dream of playing college basketball.
-With the help of his friends and family his dreams came true, and he got the change to play division one basketball at the University of Wisconsin, under coach Bo Ryan.
-When he graduated from Wisconsin he realized his passion was coaching, and he started working with student athletes just like he was, who had a dream.
+With the help of his friends and family his dreams came true, and he got the chance to play Division One basketball at the University of Wisconsin, under coach Bo Ryan.
+When he graduated from Wisconsin he realized his passion was coaching, and he started working with student athletes who had dreams much like himself.
 He would work with them to make sure they were on the right path.
-He wanted to work with many of the recruits to schools directly, but he was a high school coach so there were certain NCAA rules that prohibited him from doing that.
-He has recently started the Milwaukee Coaching Association, a program that helps to better educate the people that are working directly with those players.
-He says that the main thing we need to focus on today is the importance of teamwork and unity.
-Today, to get recruited there is immense pressure that’s put on young players to perform through two outlets; the AAU league and high school basketball.
-Too many young players are competing to succeed because they want to become successful more than anything, so they’re trying to individually claw their way to the top.
+He wanted to work with many of the recruits directly, but he was a high school coach so there were certain NCAA rules that prohibited him from doing that.
+He has recently started the Milwaukee Coaching Association, a program that helps to better educate those that are working directly with the players.
+He says the main thing we need to focus on today is the importance of teamwork and unity.
+Today, to be recruited players must perform through two outlets; the AAU league and high school basketball.
+There is immense pressure put on young players to perform.
+Too many young players are only competing to succeed because they’re blinded by the limelight.
+They’re trying to individually claw their way to the top.
 What Owens wants to teach is that while being the best of the best will get you noticed, it’s certainly not the only way to get noticed.
 It’s also not conducive to the success of the team, because as all sports fans know; a team works best with multiple working parts.
-Owens is trying to instill this idea to the coaches that are working directly with these young players, and he’s already got Facebook group with over 300 members in the city of Milwaukee.
+Owens is trying to instill this idea to the coaches that are working directly with these young players, and he already has a Facebook group with over 300 members in the city of Milwaukee.
 Way to go Freddie!

 The Badgers devastating loss to the Florida Gators hit all of us Wisconsinites pretty hard.
 Although losing is never fun, there is a bitter sweet ending that comes with the loss, and that sweetness is the amazing careers that the four seniors had.
 Throughout their time at Wisconsin, Nigel Hayes, Vito Brown, Zac Showalter and Bronson Koenig went on some crazy journeys.
 They together combined for 115 wins, back-to-back final fours, three NCAA Tournament wins and four NCAA Tournament appearances.
 That’s crazy.
 The badgers are the only division one basketball team to have five Sweet Sixteen Appearances in the last 10 years.
 These seniors put forth an amazing effort in their last game as badgers.
 I personally think that these four players have been the greatest in showcasing what it means to be a badger.
 Each one of them has made an impact on their community and they really have their heads on straight.
 Koenig may be the most recognizable for his participation in the fight against the Dakota Access Pipe Line.
 He is a native American and he was very outspoken about the negative effects of the pipe line.
 He also visited the sites where people were protesting the pipe line and played basketball with many of the children there.
 Nigel Hayes is another recognizable badger because of his work with low income families in Madison.
 During the 2016-2017 football season, he held up a sign that asked people to donate to a PayPal account that funneled directly to the boys and girls club.
 He has also visited a the American Family Children’s Hospital a number of times.
 Zac Showalter and Vito have accompanied him to the hospital, and have made their fair share of appearances for children who are fighting for their lives.
 These seniors will be missed!